openalloc/SwiftTabler/README.md

 ## Features

-* Convenient display of tabular data from a `RandomAccessCollection` source
+* Convenient display of tabular data from a `RandomAccessCollection` or Core Data source
 * Presently targeting macOS v11+ and iOS v14+\*\*
 * Supporting bound and unbound arrays, and Core Data too
 * With bound data, add inline controls to interactively change (and mutate) your data model
-* Optional sort by column support, with concise syntax
+* Optional sort-by-column support, with concise syntax
 * Optional support for colored rows, with selection overlay
-* No View type erasure (i.e., use of `AnyView`) which can impact scalability and performance
+* No View type erasure (i.e., use of `AnyView`), which can impact scalability and performance
 * No external dependencies!

 For List-based tables:
 * Optional moving of rows through drag and drop
-* Support for single-select and multi-select
+* Support for no-select, single-select, and multi-select

 For ScrollView/LazyVStack-based tables:
-* Support for single-select (possibily multi-select in future)
+* Support for no-select and single-select (possibily multi-select in future)

 For ScrollView/LazyVGrid-based tables:
 * Likely the most scalable and efficient, but least flexible